K-Deep Simplex: Deep Manifold Learning via Local Dictionaries: Experiments

 \subsection{Real-World Data}

 In this section, we empirically evaluate our algorithm on synthetic and three publicly available real-world data sets.
-We compared our method against two baseline clustering algorithms that may be interpreted as dictionary learning: (i) $k$-means (KM) \cite{lloyd1982least}, which learns a single dictionary atom for each cluster; (ii) SMCE, which solves a sparse optimization problem over a global dictionary consisting of all data points, then runs spectral clustering on a similarity graph derived from the solution \cite{elhamifar2011sparse}.
+We compared our method against four baseline clustering algorithms that may be interpreted as dictionary learning: (i) $k$-means (KM) \citep{lloyd1982least}, which learns a single dictionary atom for each cluster; (ii) SMCE, which solves a sparse optimization problem over a global dictionary consisting of all data points, then runs spectral clustering on a similarity graph derived from the solution \citep{elhamifar2011sparse}; (iii) LLL \citep{vladymyrov2013locally} which is a landmark method that uses uniform sampling (LLL-U) or k-means clustering (LLL-K) and (iv) ESC \citep{you2018scalable} is a landmark method that uses furthest first search.
 A summary of results can be found in Table \ref{tab:acc}.
+For LLL, clustering is based on an affinity matrix built from the weights.
+The reported accuracy is the best result after optimizing for different factors (\# of neighbors, exemplar scheme, optimal clustering).
+See the Supplementary Materials for details of numerical experiments.
+We note that the linear system utilized in LLL is ill-conditioned, due to few sample points to characterize the manifold, for the Yale B dataset and obtains poor results.
+We denote this result by NA.
+Similarly, clustering on MNIST is ill-conditioned with 500 points and we instead set $m=800$.

-\textbf{MNIST Handwritten Digit Database:} The MNIST Handwritten Digit Database \cite{lecun1998gradient} consists of $28\times 28$ grayscale images of $10$ different digits.
-We ran our clustering on a subset of the data comprised of the $k=5$ digits 0, 3, 4, 6, 7, following the example of \cite{elhamifar2011sparse}.
+\textbf{MNIST Handwritten Digit Database:} The database \citep{lecun1998gradient} consists of $28\times 28$ grayscale images of $10$ different digits.
+We ran our clustering on a subset of the data comprised of the $k=5$ digits $\{0, 3, 4, 6, 7\}$, following the example of \citep{elhamifar2011sparse}.
 Figure \ref{fig:training_moon_mnist} shows a subset of the randomly initialized atoms for MNIST before training (black and white) and after training and clustering (color).
-Our results outperforms SMCE on this dataset.

-\textbf{Extended Yale Face Database B:} The cropped version of the Extended Yale Face Dataset B \cite{lee2005acquiring} consists of $192 \times 168$ grayscale images of $39$ different faces under varying illumination conditions.
-We ran our algorithm on a subset of the data comprised of $k=2$ subjects.
-We obtain a $100\%$ accuracy and match accuracy of SMCE for this dataset.
+\textbf{Extended Yale Face Database B}: The cropped version of the database \citep{lee2005acquiring} consists of $192 \times 168$ grayscale images of 39 different faces under varying illumination conditions.
+We ran our algorithm on a subset of the data comprised of $k = 2$ subjects.